StuPro-TOSCAna/TOSCAna/CONTRIBUTING.md

 ### Reviewing a Pull Request
 When a feature is considered finished it is necessary to get a **review**.
 To get a review, remove the **[WIP]** tag and assign reviewers, also move the pull request to the ZenHub `Review/QA` pipeline.

+Also make sure you're PR is up to date with the master branch.
-If the reviewers submitted their review react to their comments and update your feature.
-A pull request is ready to merge if the reviewers approved it.
+When the reviewers submitted their review, react to their comments and update your PR.
+A pull request is ready to merge when the reviewers approved it.

 ### Prepare a Pull Request
 Before a pull request can be merged, it must fulfill the criteria specified in the [Definition of Done](/docs/dev/dod.md).